PFPrzytycki/CellWalkR/README.md

 For a guide to using CellWalkR, see the provided [vignette](examples/CellWalkR_Vignette.md).

-If you use CellWalkR please cite our paper:
+If you use CellWalkR please cite:

-Przytycki, P.F., Pollard, K.S.
+1. Przytycki, P.F., Pollard, K.S.
 CellWalker integrates single-cell and bulk data to resolve regulatory elements across cell types in complex tissues.
 Genome Biol 22, 61 (2021). <https://doi.org/10.1186/s13059-021-02279-1>

+2. Przytycki, P.F., Pollard, K.S.
+CellWalkR: An R Package for integrating single-cell and bulk data to resolve regulatory elements. bioRxiv (2021). <https://doi.org/10.1101/2021.02.23.432593>

 AWS + TensorFlow
 ----------------